Saturday, 23 June 2018

 Pre-Race Informational Emails:

-Some information regarding parking, directions, the trail, and honey buckets is provided below.
+The Wulfpack has emerged from its den.
+We look forward to hosting you on .
+Information regarding cancellations, parking, directions, the amazing trail, and essential honey buckets is provided below.

-Think car-pool!
-To find Wulfman's race site, exit Interstate Highway 90 at its highest elevation point between Butte and Whitehall at Homestake Pass, Exit #233, and then follow the signs and the directions of our volunteer parking attendants to designated parking NORTH of I-90.
-There, you will find posted starting times.
-You must bring your photo ID (or equivalent) to get your race number/bib and shirts which will also be handed out at this time.
+To find Wulfman?s race site, exit I-90 at Homestake Pass, Exit #233.
+Follow the signs and the directions of our volunteer parking attendants to designated parking NORTH of I-90.
+There you will find posted starting times and volunteers distributing race packets which will include your race number and bib chip.

-Do not park near an I-90 entrance or exit at any time.
-Our relationship with the highway department depends on your cooperation.
-We use the south side of I-90 near the starting line for emergency vehicles and busses.
+Do not park near an I-90 entrance or exit ramp at any time.
+Our relationship with the MT highway department depends on your cooperation.
+We use the south side of I-90 near the starting line for emergency vehicles, porta-potties, and other needs.
 Please cross to the north side of I-90 to park.
-We will have parking attendants pointing you the right direction."

-Please do not park a private car at the finish area on Pipestone Pass.
-There is limited off-highway parking.
-Busses and emergency vehicles need to be able to navigate the corners of this narrow road without obstruction.
-If you find it necessary to have a vehicle at the finish, please park in the obvious parking area below the pass.
+Please do not park a private car at the finish in the main parking area of Pipestone Pass.
+Busses and emergency vehicles need to be able to exit that parking area and navigate the corners of this narrow road without obstruction.
+If you find it necessary to have a vehicle at the finish, please park in one of the obvious off-highway parking areas below the top of the pass.

-Outhouses: As previously reported, Wulfman owned his own miniature "honey bucket" toilet, and he rarely traveled far without it, but we don't expect you to match his high standard.
-There will be porta-john's at the start in addition to the one permanent USFS outhouse in Homestake's northern parking lot at the finish.
+The legendary Wulfman owned his own miniature ?honey bucket? toilet and he rarely traveled far without it, but we don?t expect you to match his high standard.
+There will be porta-john?s at the start, at the finish, and in Homestake?s north parking lot.
 Remember that our Golden VIPs may cut directly to the front of the bathroom lines.
-Homestake Lodge will also be equipped with porta-john's for the post-race picnic.
+Homestake Lodge will also be equipped with porta-john?s for the post-race picnic.

-We would also like to take this opportunity to begin thanking a few of our sponsors.
-This event would not be possible without the help of fine, local folks such as those at Fuel Fitness, The Hennessey Market, The Whitehall Ambulance, Butte Pathology, and Dr. Randy Shannon.
-Their generosity, along with that of numerous others is greatly appreciated-thank you all!
+We would like to take this opportunity to begin thanking a few of our sponsors.
+This event would not be possible without the help of fine, local folks such as those at Northwestern Energy, Dr. Randy Shannon of Butte Pathology, U.S.F.S.
+Beaverhead Deerlodge National Forest, and Copper City Crossfit.
+Their generosity, along with that of numerous others is greatly appreciated.

 We will have a gear truck near the start where you can drop the items you want available to you at the finish.